 It’s been thirty, sixty, maybe even ninety days, and you still haven’t received payment from several clients.
 You sent out the invoice.
 You’ve sent reminders.
 But, instead of payment, you receive more questions and comments from your clients about the invoices.
 What’s going on?
 How do you get your small business out of this invoicing nightmare?
 Aside from some shady customers, all you may need to do is create a professional invoice template.
 Read on to learn how you can use invoicing to demonstrate your professionalism and assert yourself in the business world.
+And in case you haven’t done it already, be sure to try our iPhone invoice app or Android invoice app to utilize the beautiful and functional invoice templates we created for you.

 What to Include